virtualzone/tubewarder/docs/Send-API.md

-    channel (string, required - the channel's name) recipient (Address, required - the recipient's address) model (array of Model, optional - a key-value-list of template parameters) attachments (array of Attachment, optional - a key-value-list of template parameters) }
+    channel (string, required - the channel's name) recipient (Address, required - the recipient's address) model (array of Model, optional - a key-value-list of template parameters) modelJson (string, optional - a string representation of a JSON Object) attachments (array of Attachment, optional - a key-value-list of template parameters) }
 Address {